Capitol police were overrun, ‘left naked’ against rioters

 Once the mob began to move on the Capitol, a police lieutenant issued an order not to use deadly force, which explains why officers outside the building did not draw their weapons as the crowd closed in.
 Officers are sometimes ordered against escalating a situation by drawing their weapons if superiors believe doing so could lead to a stampede or a shootout.

-In this instance, it also left officers will little ability to resist the mob.
-In one video from the scene, an officer puts up his firsts to try to push back a crowd pinning he and his colleagues against a door.
+In this instance, it also left officers with little ability to resist the mob.
+In one video from the scene, an officer puts up his fists to try to push back a crowd pinning him and his colleagues against a door.
 The crowd jeers “You are not American!” and one man tries to prod him with the tip of an American flag.

-“They were left naked,” Rep. Maxine Waters, D-Ca. said of the police in an interview with AP.
+“They were left naked,” Rep. Maxine Waters, D-California. said of the police in an interview with AP.
 She had raised security concerns in a Dec.
 28 meeting of House Democrats and grilled Steven Sund, the Capitol Police chief, during an hourlong private call on New Year’s Eve.
 “It turns out it was the worst kind of non-security anybody could ever imagine.”

-The Capitol police’s lackluster response to the riots has drawn condemnation from lawmakers and prompted the ouster of the department’s chief.
+The Capitol police’s lackluster response to the riots, poor planning and failure to anticipate the seriousness of the threat have drawn condemnation from lawmakers and prompted the ouster of the department’s chief and the Sergeants at Arms of both the House and Senate.

 As the full extent of the insurrection becomes clear, the FBI is also investigating whether some of the rioters had plans to kidnap members of Congress and hold them hostage.

 Investigators are particularly focused on why some of them were seen carrying plastic zip-tie handcuffs and had apparently accessed areas of the Capitol generally difficult for the public to locate, according to an official.